Shi Hu

-Shi Hu (石虎; 295–349), courtesy name Jilong (季龍), formally Emperor Wu of (Later) Zhao ((後)趙武帝), was an emperor of the Jie-led Chinese Later Zhao dynasty.
-He was the founding emperor Shi Le's distant nephew, who took power in a coup after Shi Le's death from Shi Le's heir Shi Hong.
+Shi Hu (石虎; 295 – 26 May 349), courtesy name Jilong (季龍), also known by his posthumous name as the Emperor Wu of Later Zhao (後趙武帝), was an emperor of the Jie-led Chinese Later Zhao dynasty.
+He was the founding emperor Shi Le (Emperor Ming)'s distant nephew and adopted brother, who took power in a coup after Shi Le's death from Shi Le's heir Shi Hong.
+Due to Tang dynasty naming taboo, he is referred to using his courtesy name (石季龍) in the Book of Jin.

 Shi Hu was a talented general who rarely lost battles, and Shi Le relied on him heavily in his conquest of northern and central China.
 However, he was also exceedingly cruel in his military campaigns.
-After he became the ruler of Later Zhao under the title of "heavenly prince" (Tian Wang), he ruled the empire with a heavy hand, imposing heavy tax and labor burdens and spending much of his effort on constructing palaces and collecting concubines.
-His laws were cruel, and he applied them in a harsh manner, even killing two of his crown princes when they crossed him.
+After he became the ruler of Later Zhao under the title of "heavenly king" (Tian Wang), he ruled the empire with a heavy hand, imposing heavy tax and labor burdens and spending much of his effort on constructing palaces and collecting concubines.
+When two of his crown princes crossed him on separate occasions, he had them executed in brutal fashion.
+On the other hand, he was mindful of showing leniency towards his chief officials and propagated Buddhism by promoting religious freedom.
 While he was alive, his empire remained intact, but as soon as he died, his sons and adopted grandson Ran Min engaged in an internecine war that destroyed both the empire and the Jie people.